landsurveyorsunited/flex-twittersearch-widget/README.md

 ###Configure the proxy

 - Edit test.php by commenting out everything but the last two lines of code for generating the Random Key and IV.
-Run test.php to get your Key and IV.
+Run createKey.php to get your Key and IV.
 - Copy the Key and IV into config.php.
 - Set the timezone in config.php.
+- Run test.php.
+If everything is setup properly it should run with no errors.
 - Sign into OAuth using sign_in.php
 - Run the following command in your browser.
 If it fails to return values then something isn't set up correctly: [http://your_domain_name/oauthproxy/?cmd=search&geocode=34.26847173704432%2C-118.02937514220592%2C40mi&count=40&nocache=Thu%20Apr%204%2018](http://<your domain>/oauthproxy/?cmd=search&geocode=34.26847173704432%2C-118.02937514220592%2C40mi&count=40&nocache=Thu%20Apr%204%2018)
 - Once this is configured you should be good to try and run the TwitterSearch widget inside FlexViewer.